stanley-1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-primary">
 **:mag_right: Format:**
 `edit INDEX [t/TAG]...`
-* Adds new tags to persons who did not have tags associated with them when they were first added to SociaLite.
+* You can add new tags to contacts who do not have tags associated with them.
-* Deletes all existing tags for the person at the specified `INDEX` and replaces them with tags specified in `[t/TAG]...`
+* If the contact at specified `INDEX` has pre-existing tags, they will be deleted and replaced with the tags specified in `[t/TAG]...`
-* Each tag can only be up to 50 characters long.
+* Multiple tags can be entered, but each tag must be **50 characters** in length or less.
-* The index refers to the index number shown on the displayed person list.
+* `INDEX` refers to the index number shown on the displayed contact list.
-* The index **must be a positive integer** 1, 2, 3, …​
+* The index must be an **integer ranging from 1 to the last index of the contact list**
 </div>

 <div markdown="block" class="alert alert-success">
 **:heavy_check_mark: Example:** `edit 1 t/buddy`

-Creates a tag called `buddy` for the first person on the displayed person list.
+Creates a tag called `buddy` for the first contact in the displayed list.
 ![06_edit_tag](images/UG/06_edit_tag.png)
 </div>